 Catalina Island is 76 square miles in size.
 The City of Avalon is 2.7 square miles total.
 The remainder of the island is owned and operated by the Catalina Island Company and/or the Catalina Island Conservancy.
-Location fees for use of either organization's property must be negotiated with that company.
 Contact names and information for the various parts of the island are included within the handbook.

 Fee waivers may be requested for hosted media, student shoots and on a case by case basis for other projects.
 Business License fees may not be waived but may be covered by a hosting entity in certain cases.
-See application for fee waiver requests.
+Contact Jim LUttjohann @ jim@lovecatalina.com for fee waiver requests.